 Need for manual controls in merchandising

-With the advent of artificial intelligence and machine learning, most ecommerce functions have been successfully automated.
+With the advent of artificial intelligence and machine learning, most eCommerce functions have been successfully automated.
 However, not all intelligent algorithms can replace real-world wisdom and insight.
-At least, not yet.
+At least not yet.

 This is especially true for merchandising.
 Effective merchandising lies at the intersection of the following two goals:

-Maximizing orders by showing products to shoppers they are most likely to buy
+- Maximizing orders by showing products to shoppers they are most likely to buy

-Effectively managing business requirements by upselling/cross-selling products
+- Effectively managing business requirements by upselling/cross-selling products

 Business scenarios that require manual intervention

 It is not uncommon for retailers to sign contracts with brands to promote them on their sites.
-Often, brand promotions are carried out via banner ads within the site at various places.
+Often, brand promotions are carried out via banner ads within site at various places.
 This could be within the menu, on the homepage or category pages, or even right in the search box.

 Tools a good merchandising solution should provide

 Merchandisers may run several campaigns at once, depending on the objective of the promotion.
-The system should allow merchandisers to create landing pages for various digital marketing campaigns without help from the IT team.
+Therefore, the system should allow merchandisers to create landing pages for various digital marketing campaigns without help from the IT team.

-This comes in particularly useful when merchandisers want to boost the visibility of a product or a set of products for a shopper query or a particular category.
+This is particularly useful when merchandisers want to boost the visibility of a product or a set of products for a shopper query or a particular category.

 Merchandisers use slotting to select various products in a specific category to position them in a consecutive range of slots based on a set of conditions.